Civil Engineering Master of Science

 CIVE8700BRIDGE DESIGN3

-And complete the following three courses:
+And complete the following two courses:

 ENGR7100THESIS I3